joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ### One Should Trust Synthesis

 The major selling point of XLS is its automatic pipelining capabilities.
-It uses a delay estimation model for a particular technology (currently ASAP7) to automatically insert pipeline stages and cut critical paths.
+It uses a delay estimation model for a particular technology (currently [ASAP7](https://github.com/The-OpenROAD-Project/asap7)) to automatically insert pipeline stages and cut critical paths.
 However, pushing pipelining decisions into the frontend can be hard to justify when the downstream flow already performs retiming/physical optimization based on real timing constraints, especially when the frontend delay model diverges from post-synthesis/post-P&R reality.

 For latency-insensitive interfaces, queues between ports already introduce extra stages that break up long combinational paths.
-For combinational logic, traditional synthesis tools generally perform superior retiming.
+For combinational logic, traditional synthesis tools already perform superior retiming.
-And since XLS ultimately emits Verilog, the downstream synthesis tool will run retiming on the block anyway.
+And since XLS ultimately emits Verilog, the downstream synthesis tool will run retiming on the blocks anyway.

 One may wonder how a compiler can arbitrarily insert pipeline stages without breaking functional correctness.
 This circles back to XLS’s abstraction: module boundaries are latency-insensitive.
 To support frontend retiming, **XLS must restrict the abstractions available to designers, which ultimately harms both productivity and QoR**.

-One may argue that XLS can reduce iteration time when fixing critical paths.
+One may argue that XLS can reduce the iteration time when fixing critical paths.
-While it's true that quick iteration is possible using the delay model (since it avoids running synthesis) this falls apart as soon as the model is inaccurate.
+While it's true that quick iteration is possible using the delay model (since it avoids running synthesis), this falls apart as soon as the model is inaccurate.
 In practice, the delay model will never match the accuracy of real synthesis tools, especially now that modern CAD flows perform physical synthesis.

 The GitHub issue below illustrates how XLS's frontend QoR (Quality of Results) prediction can lead to problems.